-Point to the top or bottom border of the note to show the four-arrowed compass.
+Hover the pointer on the top or bottom border of the note to show the four-arrowed compass.

-Move the note to a new location.
+Drag and drop the note to a new location.

 - 5. Create two more Sticky Notes in the same way, if you want additional practice. - 6.
 Create a Text Note: